 Starting a business is an essential decision in life.
-Once you are a startup owner, you can no longer depend on the security of the monthly paycheck and of the health insurance and pension fund offered by your employer.
-You need to raise capital, market your product or business idea and attract clients and investors.
+Once you are a startup owner, you can no longer depend on the security of the monthly paycheck and the health insurance and pension fund offered by your employer.
+You need to raise capital, market your product or business idea, and attract clients and investors.

 The success of a startup depends on the niche and industry you choose.

 Some niches are over-saturated, others are not mature enough.
 The tech industry is a somehow safer bet – if we can talk about safety in the ever-changing landscape of entrepreneurship.

 However, even if you have a brilliant and innovative idea, which has the potential to revolutionize the industry, you have to be located in the right area where you are most likely to find an angel investor, a business partner with the sound financial backing and the other ingredients needed for business success, such as an active market, workforce and the potential to grow.

 What Makes Some Cities More Attractive for Tech Startups?

 Every city has a specific business culture.
 For instance, we think of Hollywood, and we think of the movie industry.